leodyversemilla07/saliksikhub/PRD.md

 ## 1. Executive Summary

 ### 1.1 Product Overview
-The Research Journal Management System (RJMS) is a comprehensive digital platform designed to streamline the entire lifecycle of academic journal publishing, from manuscript submission through peer review, editorial management, production, and publication.
-The system will serve researchers, editors, reviewers, and publishers in managing scholarly content efficiently.
+The Research Journal Management System (RJMS) is a comprehensive digital platform designed specifically for **State Universities and Colleges (SUCs) in the Philippines** to streamline the entire lifecycle of academic journal publishing, from manuscript submission through peer review, editorial management, production, and publication.
+The system will serve Filipino researchers, faculty members, editors, reviewers, and university administrators in managing scholarly content efficiently while promoting open access research and supporting the Philippines' higher education research agenda.

 ### 1.2 Business Objectives
+- Support Philippine SUCs' research publication and dissemination goals
 - Reduce manuscript processing time by 40%
 - Increase reviewer engagement and response rates by 30%
 - Provide real-time visibility into manuscript status for all stakeholders
-- Ensure compliance with academic publishing standards and ethical guidelines
+- Ensure compliance with CHED, DOST-SEI, and international academic publishing standards
 - Enable data-driven decision making through analytics and reporting
+- Promote Filipino research visibility and impact nationally and internationally
+- Support SUC faculty research output requirements for promotion and tenure
+- Facilitate compliance with Philippine research ethics and data privacy laws
+- Enable multi-institutional collaboration across SUCs nationwide

 ### 1.3 Success Metrics
 - Average time from submission to first decision: < 45 days